 - Oil and Butter - to be used in the cast iron pan.

-Cooking Tip: It’s easier to roll up a thin chicken cutlet, so pound them using a meat mallet if necessary.
-Check out how I get thin chicken cutlets in my Chicken Cutlet Mayonnaise Recipe.
+📌Cooking Tip: It's easier to roll up a thin chicken cutlet, so pound them using a meat mallet if necessary.
+Check out how I get thin chicken cutlets in the post, How to Make Thin Chicken Cutlets.

 Chicken cutlets are very healthy!
 They provide a rich source of protein more than four times the amount found in an egg.